 You can use HTTPS (Hypertext Transfer Protocol Secure) to create a secure channel for console communications over your network.
-The License Administration Console is set to HTTPS (port 8082) by default for new installations.
 If you use HTTPS, you must have a valid server certificate.
 The license server already contains a self-signed certificate, but you can create your own.
 If you create your own certificate and key file, follow these steps to configure it.

-- 1. Copy a valid server certificate file and server certificate key file into the \Licensing\LS\conf\ for Windows or \opt/citrix/licensing\LS\conf/ Licenser Server VPX folder of the License Server installation directory. - 2.
+- 1. Copy a valid server certificate file and server certificate key file into the \Licensing\LS\conf\ for Windows or \opt/citrix/licensing/LS\conf/ Licenser Server VPX folder fof the License Server installation directory. - 2.
 Click Administration and select the Server Configuration tab. - 3.
 Click the Secure Web Server Configuration bar. - 4.
-Enter the location of the server certificate file and the server certificate key file. - 5.
+Select Enable HTTPS (Default 443). - 5.
+Enter a port for the HTTPS communication. - 6.
+Enter the location of the server certificate file and the server certificate key file. - 7.
 Restart the Citrix Licensing service.